tooltwist/juice.io/src/v2/guide/index.md

   let value = juice.intValue(name, defaultValue/*optional*/)
 ```

-The value returned will be determined as:
+The value returned will be determined by:
 1. If the value is defined in the configuration it will be returned.
 2. If a default value is specified, it will be returned.
-3. If the default value is juice.OPTIONAL, then the default value for the type will be returned (an empty string, or -1 for numeric values)
+3. If the default value is juice.OPTIONAL, then the default value for the type will be returned (an empty string, or -1 for numeric values).
 4. If the default value provided is juice.MANDATORY, an exception is thrown.
 Typically the program should immediately log the error and shut down.
 5. If no default is specified, then juice.MANDATORY is assumed.